Financial-Times/origami/apps/for-everyone-website/src/content/docs/getting-started/technical-guide/package-manager-npm.md

 1. Copy-paste markup from [Storybook](https://o3.origami.ft.com).
 Or;
 2. Import a JSX template from the component.

-We recommend using JSX template for React users.
+We recommend JSX templates for React projects.
 This will reduce the number of markup changes required when upgrading to future versions of Origami; and provide markup autocompletion through type definitions.

 ### HTML from Storybook